mberrishdev/HubDocs/README.md

   <br/><em>📭 No methods found — HubDocs will show helpful instructions if a hub is registered without a route.</em>
 </p>

+## 🔍 What You Get

+- A dashboard of all registered hubs
+- Parameter-aware “Try It” method testers
+- Strongly-typed client method preview with JSON payloads
+- Live server → client message tracking
+-
 ## Installation

 ```bash